ManicodeSecurity/Android-Attack-Defense/006-Insecure-Data-Storage/README.md

 ##  Find the Creds - Part 2

-The goal is to find out where the user-entered data is being stored and what flaw in the code led to this vulnerability.
+The goal is to see how attackers can retrieve user-entered data that is being stored in SharedPreferences and what flaw in the code may lead to this vulnerability.

 Open up DVIA in the emulator and navigate to `4.
 Insecure Data Storage - Part 1`